Orkel

 Orkel AS is a Norwegian company that produces heavy machinery.
-Orkel is located in Orkland, in close vicinity to Trondheim.
+Orkel is located in Orkland Municipality, in close vicinity to Trondheim.
 The company was established in 1949 by Johan Gjønnes.
-It is one of the largest industrial companies in the county of Sør-Trøndelag.
+It is one of the largest industrial companies in the county of Trøndelag.
 Orkel is, together with Kverneland Group among the largest producers machinery in Norway.

 The main product in the international market is the Compactor.
 Orkel exports the compactor to more than 40 countries.